 All candidates whose portfolio is assessed as having reached the 'PASS' standard have demonstrated their ability to deliver safe and effective patient care and will be issued with an FP1 Certificate of Achievement.
-Those candidates whose portfolio has been assessed as 'FAIL' will be provided with feedback on the remedial work required before they can resubmit their portfolio.
+Those candidates whose portfolio has been assessed as 'FAIL' will be provided with feedback on the remedial work required before they can resubmit their portfolio at the next round of FP1 assessments.